MicrosoftDocs/ATADocs/ATPDocs/nnr-policy.md

 # What is Network Name Resolution?

-> [!NOTE]
-> The experience described in this page can be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.

 Network Name Resolution (NNR) is a main component of  [!INCLUDE [Product long](includes/product-long.md)] functionality. [!INCLUDE [Product short](includes/product-short.md)] captures activities based on network traffic, Windows events, and ETW - these activities normally contain IP data.

 Using NNR, [!INCLUDE [Product short](includes/product-short.md)] can correlate between raw activities (containing IP addresses), and the relevant computers involved in each activity.
 Based on the raw activities, [!INCLUDE [Product short](includes/product-short.md)] profiles entities, including computers, and generates security alerts for suspicious activities.